cybasoft/team-terrain/README.md

 ### Login

 - Users must provide both **email** and **password** to log in
-- Authentication is validated against the API data
+- Authentication uses POST request to dedicated login endpoint (`VITE_LOGIN_ENDPOINT`)
+- Login credentials are sent securely to the server for validation
 - Sessions are persisted in localStorage for convenience
 - Fallback authentication is available if API is temporarily unavailable